Quantum relaxation and finite size effects in the XY chain in a transverse field after global quenches: Discussion

 \section{Discussion}

 We have studied the nonequilibrium relaxation dynamics of the quantum XY chain after global quenches.
 In particular, we have considered the time evolution of the entanglement entropy as well as the relaxation of the magnetization and the equal-time correlation function in finite systems.
-The numerical results obtained with the free fermion techniques were compared with the predictions of the semiclassical theory.
+The numerical results obtained with the free-fermion techniques were compared with the predictions of the SC theory.
 For the entanglement entropy an excellent agreement was found for all types of quenches and the SC results were shown to be exact in the $L \to \infty$ limit.
 For the magnetization and for the equal-time correlation function the SC theory provides a very good approximation if the quench is performed between two points deep within the ordered phase.
-For two points in the ordered phase closer to the critical line we showed that one can modify the SC theory by introducing an effective quasiparticle occupation number, see in Eq.(\ref{f_tilde}), which provides exact results in rmodynamic limit.
-In a finite system new phenomena such as reconstruction of the magnetization and the correlation function occur, which is explained in terms of reflected quasiparticles at the open boundaries of the chain or, for periodic boundary conditions, in terms of the recurrence of the quasiparticles.
+For two points in the ordered phase closer to the critical line we showed that one can modify the SC theory by introducing an effective particle occupation number, see in eq.\,(\ref{f_tilde}), which provides exact results in the thermodynamic limit.
+In a finite system new phenomena such as reconstruction of the magnetization and the correlation function occur, which is explained in terms of reflected QPs at the open boundaries of the chain or, for periodic boundary conditions, in terms of the recurrence of the QPs.

+The XY chain after a sudden quench does not thermalize, since the QP occupation probability cannot be described by a Gibbs distribution, or, more concretely, there is no effective temperature $T_{\rm eff}$ depending on the quench parameters, for which $f_p\sim\exp(-\varepsilon_p/T_{\rm eff})$.
+Since all modes are conserved quantities, one rather expects that each mode has its own effective temperature $T_{\rm eff}(p)$, which can be identified as follows: